benlubas/neorg-interim-ls/README.md

 In addition to the Neorg module config above (which can be excluded as usual if you use the defaults), this module is affected by LSP configuration.
 Keybinds should be setup by you in an autocommand on the `LspAttach` event.
-Please note the only action you will need for this LS is the rename action, but this autocommand is used for _all_ of your configured language servers.
+Please note the only actions you will need for this LS are the rename, and references actions, but this autocommand is used for _all_ of your configured language servers.

 ```lua
 vim.api.nvim_create_autocmd("LspAttach", {